MOhhh-ok/path-builder/README.md

 # Path builder

-This is a builder for path.
+This is a builder for url path.
 Type safe.

 ## Install